 Schedule the things you like to do in the evening hours.
 Other requests from friends or organizations should be secondary to what means the most to you and how you can unwind in the evening.

 When you are at home and relaxing before bedtime, put your cellphone away.
 Take time to relax or converse without distractions – including the television.
-After you watch a show, turn off the television and avoid watching it just before bedtime or especially in the bedroom after you go to bed.
+After you watch a program, turn off the television and avoid watching it just before bedtime or especially in the bedroom after you go to bed.

 News is stressful to watch any time during the day, so limit what you watch that makes you stressful to 30 minutes or less per day.
 The same with your computer – don’t have it on and blinking at you when you’re trying to relax.
 Allow for no screen time for an hour before going to bed, be it computer, cell phone or TV.